Improved photometric redshift estimations through self-organising map-based data augmentation: Introduction

-This work centres on generating realistic photometric and spectroscopic datasets of galaxies for LSST cosmological analyses, showcasing how SOM-based data augmentation improves the photometric redshift estimates for individual galaxies.
-In a forthcoming study (Zhang et al. in preparation), we establish the tomographic binning of galaxy samples and further develop this method to calibrate the ensemble redshift distributions for each tomography.
+This work focuses on generating mock photometric and spectroscopic galaxy datasets with a realistic level of fidelity for LSST cosmological analyses, and demonstrates how SOM-based data augmentation improves photometric-redshift estimates for individual galaxies.
+In a forthcoming study (Zhang et al., in preparation), we extend this framework to establish tomographic binning schemes and to calibrate the ensemble redshift distributions for each tomographic bin.

 The structure of the paper is as follows: Section~\ref{sec:2} provides a review of the mock galaxy catalogues; Section~\ref{sec:3} outlines our photometric and spectroscopic sample selection and augmentation process; Section~\ref{sec:4} explains our photometric redshift modelling; Section~\ref{sec:5} evaluates the precision achieved; and Section~\ref{sec:6} concludes with a summary of our findings and and presents opportunities for future research.